mduarted/containers-spark-cluster/README.md

                                          ipv4_address: 172.18.0.5
         networks:
                 spark-network:                      # creating a network.
                         driver: bridge              # defining drives as "bridge" where is created a private network between host and containers.
-If your spark application is running in other container you need to use this network to connect to cluster.
+If your spark application is running in other container then you need to use this network to connect to cluster.
+Example: docker run [OPTIONS] --network="cluster_spark_spark-network" [IMAGE]
                         ipam:
                                 driver: default
                                 config: